 Key considerations when choosing financial software tools to build into your tech stack

 Selecting the right enterprise financial management software for your organization requires a strategic approach.
-Your financial software should of course automate tedious manual processes, but they can do so much more depending on your needs.
+Your financial software should, of course, automate tedious manual processes, but it can do so much more depending on your needs.

 We'll assume at this point that you already have a good understanding of what your current needs are and that you've anticipated what your needs will be as you scale your business.